Building the perfect arrow

 Arrow Shafts: To build the perfect arrow you need to start with the perfect shaft.
 I wanted a tough arrow, with .001 straightness, I knew from my testing I wanted a .166 ID arrow because how well it performed in the wind and improved penetration over the larger diameter arrow shafts.
 I also wanted an arrow with super consistent spine so I landed on The Kentic Pierce Tours 300 spine from Gold Tip.
 Yes I am a Goldtip guy and I have been with them for many years but that’s why it made the decision to go with these arrows that much easier….
 I trusted Goldtip..
 But that doesn’t mean I didn’t do my due diligence because let me say this now I’m not gonna shoot anything that I think is inferior or that may hurt my hunting just for some free products.
 I tested every high end arrow made before coming back to goldtip.

 Broadheads: All this broadhead testing I have been doing over the last 4-5 years has really made me crazy.
 This portion of your set up more than any other is proof that you can’t gain in one area without given up something else so for now I am going to keep to myself what broadhead I’m using until my broadhead test is complete.
 However, I will say this I shot Swhacker for 11 years with tremendous success on everything from Bull Elk to rabbits.
 And I continue to shoot them for now but I need to add 25grn FACT weight to the 2″ 100grn swhacker head because I don’t like there 125grn model and my arrow set up shoots best with 170grns up front total.
-I have developed a new Outcert that is, stronger, higher tolerances and better fitment that eliminates the need for the FACT weight but for now they are still prototypes.
+I have developed a new Outcert that is, stronger, higher tolerances and better fitment that eliminates the need for the FACT weight and they are available to the public here in limited quantities.

 So that’s it… this is how I set up my perfect arrow.
 Like I said you can go down a rabbit hole with alot of this stuff and you can spend a lot of time adjusting, nocks, points, inserts etc. trying to get the most perfect arrow possible but I found that this process gives me great performance and consistency and it doesn’t take 4 days to build a dozen arrows.